-During the past academic year, it was rare to encounter a student who was unaware of NDNU's Alcohol Policy.
-In the next academic year, programming efforts will continue.
+With the resumption of students taking courses in person on campus, programming efforts will continue.
 Where possible, the incorporation of motivational interview style techniques will be used in these workshops to encourage students to make better choices.

 Determines the number of drug and alcohol-related violations and fatalities that occur on the institution's campus or as part of the institution's activities, and are reported to campus officials